joaofl/noc/README.md

 J. Loureiro, M. Albano, T. Cerqueira, R.R.
 Rangarajan, E. Tovar, “A module for the XDense architecture in ns-3”, Workshop on ns-3 (WNS3 ‘15), May 13th, 2015, pp. xxxxx, Castelldefels, Spain

-Scientific paper accepted, to be published.
+Scientific paper accepted, to be published:

+J. Loureiro, R. Rangarajan, and E. Tovar, “Distributed sensing of fluid dynamic phenomena with the XDense sensor grid network,” 3rd IEEE International Conference on Cyber-Physical Systems, Networks and Applications (CPSNA 2015), 2015 Accepted, to be presented.

 # How do I get set up? #